Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 - Ensure you have an active internet connection

 ### API Issues?
+- Make sure your OpenAI API key is correctly entered and saved
-- The extension uses a pre-configured API key
+- Check that your API key has available credits
-- If you encounter API errors, the key may need to be updated
-- Contact support if you experience persistent issues
+- Verify your internet connection is stable
+- Check the browser console for specific error messages

 ### Typing Not Working?
 - Ensure the Google Docs editor is focused